junxit/us-congress-bills-119/metadata.md

 - 2025-03-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-03-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: 3/10/2025 CR H1046-1047)
 - 2025-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: 3/10/2025 CR H1046-1047)
+- 2025-03-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.